dorothka/ce-softmax/README.md

 - `README.md` — this file.
 - `LICENSE` — license for this repository.
 - `.gitignore` — ignored files for cleanliness.
+- `LLM_LOGS.md` — documentation of LLM usage with selected excerpts.

 ---